alimoorreza/CS143-SP26-P5/README.md

 Due: Tuesday, April 21, 11:59 PM
 Total: 8 points

-## Solving Frozen Lake Game with Value Iteration Algorithm
+## Finding Optimal Policy for Frozen Lake using Value Iteration Algorithm

 The goal of this assignment is to solve an AI problem using **reinforcement learning** techniques such as the **value iteration algorithm** on a Markov Decision Process (MDP) with known dynamics.
 You will work with an AI agent that interacts with a simulated environment using the Gymnasium library.